frankkiv/tmbc/TEST.md

 2. Use render with router to mock the current url
 3. Mock the current url and check the display component

-## How to write a test for component with mocking return value of react hook? (e.g. useParams)
+## How to write a test for samrt component with mocking return value of react hook? (e.g. useParams)
 Passing the Test with a Mock
 We can get our test to pass pretty easily by mocking the hooks that React Router provides to us.